PASSIONLab/HUNTRESS/README.md

-#### External Links
+#### External/misc

 There are a various tools available for visualizing phylogenetic trees such as [scphylo](https://scphylo-tools.readthedocs.io/en/latest/auto_examples/index.html#visualization).
-For an extensive list of visualization tools see [Wikipedia List of phylogenetic tree viewing software](https://en.wikipedia.org/wiki/List_of_phylogenetic_tree_visualization_software).